Volkov-Roman/projects/Pyhton - OOP - DB/README.md

 # Console Note-Taking Application in Python

-This console application in Python allows users to take notes in an object-oriented style.
-It features user authentication and registration, utilizing the built-in `sqlite3` library for storing notes and user data.
-Passwords are encrypted using the `hashlib` library, and notes are displayed using the Kirje library (see "Requirements").
-The development was done using MS Visual Studio Code (VS Code) IDE.
+An application for note-taking with a console interface in Python, utilizing an object-oriented style.
+It includes an interface for user authentication and registration.
+SQLite3 is employed for storing notes and user data (built-in library sqlite3).
+Passwords are encrypted using the built-in hashlib library.
+The Kirje library is used for displaying notes (see "requirements").
+The development was conducted using MS Visual Studio Code (VS Code) IDE.

 ## Menu Structure